Experience the best of the Périgord Vert!

 Being a country, and a region, world-famous for its cuisine, it is no doubt that we have a host of fantastic restaurants on our doorstep.
 Just 15 minutes up the road is La Moulin de la Tardoire in Montbron, a one Michelin starred restaurant serving traditional cuisine and a fantastic wine selection in a beautiful location overlooking the Tardoire river.

-We also have other Michelin-starred restaurants in the vicinity such as Moulin d’Abbaye in Brantome, Chapelle Saint-Martin in Limoges and Sources de Fontbelle in Angouleme.
-Other notable restaurants for their location and quality of food include restaurant Dyades in nearby Massignac, part of the beautiful Domaine des Etangs , the largest five star resort in France, La Moulin du Grand Etang in Saint Estéphe, Hotel Charbonnel in Brantome, La Grange aux Oies in Nieuil, Le Vieux Moulin in Chabanais, Le Terminus in Angouleme, and Domaine du Chatelard in Dirac.
+We also have other Michelin-starred restaurants in the vicinity such as Moulin d’Abbaye in Brantome, Chapelle Saint-Martin in Limoges, Sources de Fontbelle and Aumi, both in Angouleme.
+Other notable restaurants for their location and quality of food include restaurant Dyades in nearby Massignac, part of the beautiful Domaine des Etangs , the largest five star resort in France, La Moulin du Grand Etang in Saint Estéphe, Hotel Charbonnel in Brantome, La Tilleul du Gourmet in Chasseneuil-sur-Bonnieure, Le Vieux Moulin in Chabanais, BarBoc in La Rochefoucauld and Martin Comptoir in Limoges.

-There are also plentiful traditional restaurants, auberges, cafes and bars in most towns and villages offering a range of food and drinks.
-Our nearest is La Chabatz D’entrar in Les Salles Lavauguyon which has live music and food trucks regularly throughout the summer.
-You’ll find most are in scenic locations and many offer the ‘plat du jour’ or ‘menu de jour’ offering well priced and tasty traditional fare.
+There are also plentiful traditional restaurants, auberges, restaurants and bars in most towns and villages offering a range of food and drinks.
+Many offer a ‘plat du jour’ or ‘menu de jour’ offering well priced and tasty traditional fare.
+Many also hold regular live music and events.
 There are also many local producers that offer visits and guides of their processes such as honey, foie gras, breweries and vineyards.
-We are also, of course, close to Cognac country where the large cognac houses and vineyards offer tasting and tours throughout the year, as well as bountiful wine producers in Bordeaux and Saint Emilion offering tastings and tors, easily accessible for a day trip.
+We are also, of course, close to Cognac country where the large cognac houses and vineyards offer tasting and tours throughout the year, as well as bountiful wine producers in Bordeaux and Saint-Émilion offering tastings and tours, easily accessible for a day trip.

 As well as this, you can pick up fresh produce at local markets throughout the year including fresh seafood, local meat, fresh fruit and vegetables.
-There are also numerous food festivals over the course of the year including those for Oysters, Mussels, Veal, Cepes, Bread, Wine, Pumpkins, and more as well as the regular evening producer’s markets giving you the opportunity to buy and consume directly from the producers.
+There are also numerous food festivals over the course of the year including those for Oysters, Truffles, Chestnuts, Veal, Cepes, Bread, Wine, Cider, and more as well as the regular evening producer’s markets giving you the opportunity to buy and consume directly from the producers.

 We are more than happy to provide details and recommendations for restaurants and food events during your stay.